Complications et fausses couches

 Miscarriage risk myths and claims

+There are lots of myths and bogus claims about miscarriage risk, many of which were used to explain the mysteries of pregnancy before science came up with the truth.
 From the dark age's right up to the present day, women have been made to feel guilt, shame, and blame for miscarriages.
 Even though we now know that miscarriage is usually nature stopping the development of a chromosomally faulty fetus, or due to an often-fixable anatomical problem or health condition, women still ask their doctors, “What did I do wrong?”
+Here are some common myths and claims explained or debunked:

 • Stress or working too hard.
 Many women are stressed when they're pregnant yet go on to have healthy babies.
 However, recent research suggests stress may be a factor for women who have had multiple miscarriages.